-This technology provides the capability to performing research on the human connectome without requiring extensive coding experience.
+This technology provides the capability for performing research on the human connectome without requiring extensive coding experience.
 It enables users to focus their attention on novel tractography pipelines, data, and machine learning algorithms, and removes them from the burden of the orchestration of parallelism, file management, and data extraction.
 By providing an extensible plugin-based architecture, the core codebase can remain relatively stable while exposing the capability to write new and sharable plugins between academic researchers.

 It is my aspiration that CRUSH matures into a freely available product and becomes a tool used routinely by neuroscientists.
+The software is being prepared for public release as part of the research lab’s github account: StFXecutables.

 Bibliography